-In addition to the General Degree Requirements as published in the Clark Atlanta University Undergraduate Catalog, students pursuing the Bachelor of Social Work Degree Program must complete two prerequisite courses, CUSW 200 Introduction to Social Work and CUSW 202 Introduction to Professional Helping sequentially with minimum final grades of "C" prior to enrolling in any 300 and 400 level courses in Social Work.
+In addition to the General Degree Requirements as published in this Catalog, students pursuing the Bachelor of Social Work Degree Program must complete two prerequisite courses, CUSW 200 Introduction to Social Work and CUSW 202 Introduction to Professional Helping sequentially with minimum final grades of "C" prior to enrolling in any 300 and 400 level courses in Social Work.
 Also, students must complete all required courses in Social Work with a minimum final grade of "C".
+A final grade of "D" in CECO 250 or CECO 251 is acceptable for Social Work Degree credit and majors are not required to repeat the course.